MicrosoftDocs/VBA-Docs/api/Visio.Viewer.OnToolbarCustomized.md

 ## Remarks

 You can customize the toolbar in Visio Viewer by adding or removing buttons.
-To do so in the user interface, right-click in the toolbar area, and then click  **Customize**.
+To do so in the user interface, right-click in the toolbar area, and then choose **Customize**.

-You can customize the toolbar programmatically by using the  **[ToolbarButtons](Visio.ToolbarButtons.md)** property.
-For the toolbar to be customizable, the **[ToolbarCustomizable](Visio.ToolbarCustomizable.md)** property must be set to its default value, **True**.
+You can customize the toolbar programmatically by using the **[ToolbarButtons](Visio.Viewer.ToolbarButtons.md)** property.
+For the toolbar to be customizable, the **[ToolbarCustomizable](Visio.Viewer.ToolbarCustomizable.md)** property must be set to its default value, **True**.

 ## Example

 The following code shows how to use the **OnToolbarCustomized** event to display a message in the Immediate window when the user customizes the toolbar in Visio Viewer.

 ```vb
 Private Sub vsoViewer_OnToolbarCustomized()